Azure/azure-sdk-for-net/sdk/appconfiguration/Azure.Data.AppConfiguration/samples/Sample2_HelloWorldExtended.md

 # Asynchronously Create, Update and Delete Configuration Setting With Labels

 This sample demonstrates how to send requests to the Azure App Configuration service asynchronously.
 It also shows how to create and retrieve configuration settings with labels, and provides an example scenario where labels are used to group configuration settings for "beta" and "production" application instances.
-To get started, you'll need a connection string to the Azure App Configuration.
+To get started, you'll need a connection string to Azure App Configuration.
 See the [README](../README.md) for links and instructions.

  ## Create a ConfigurationClient

 To interact with Azure App Configuration, you need to instantiate a `ConfigurationClient`.
 You can use either an endpoint URL and a [`TokenCredential`](../../../identity/Azure.Identity/README.md#credentials) or a connection string.

-For the sample below, you can set `connectionString` in environment variable, configuration setting, or any way that works for your application.
+For the sample below, you can set `connectionString` in an environment variable, a configuration setting, or any way that works for your application.
 The connection string is available from the App Configuration Access Keys view in the Azure Portal.

 ```C# Snippet:AzConfigSample2_CreateConfigurationClient
 var client = new ConfigurationClient(connectionString);